 The Company owns or manages licensed cannabis facilities in state-licensed markets in the United States and has accelerated growth through business acquisitions.
-On November 13, 2018 Holdings acquired Healthy Pharms, Inc. ("HPI") an operator of a licensed cannabis production facility and a dispensary in Georgetown, Massachusetts.
 On February 22, 2019, the Company acquired PHX Interactive LLC, a management company and lender which manages and lends to a licensed cannabis dispensary in Phoenix, Arizona.
-On April 15, 2019 Holdings purchased Om of Medicine LLC, a dispensary in Michigan.
-The cannabis license transfer of Om of Medicine LLC has not been approved by Michigan regulators, but management hopes to obtain such approval by the end of 2020.
+On April 15, 2019 the Company purchased Om of Medicine LLC, a cannabis dispensary in Michigan.
 On July 31, 2019, the Company completed the reverse takeover of Cannex.

-In January 2020, the Company announced its intention to focus on "core" assets, and divest of "non-core" assets.
-The Company announced the first such non-core divesture of its interests in its Arkansas dispensary, and other entities associated with the management of other Arkansas dispensaries.
-The Company also issued a convertible secured promissory note of \$3,000 to entities associated with Gotham Green Partners, LLC (such entities collectively referred to as "GGP").
+In January 2020, the Company announced its intention to focus on "core" assets and to divest "non-core" assets.
+The Company announced the first such non-core divesture of its interests in two Arkansas dispensaries, and other entities associated with the management of these Arkansas dispensaries.
+In March 2020, the Company sold PHX Interactive LLC to a third partner for \$6,000.

+In January 2020, the Company issued a convertible secured promissory note of \$3,000 to entities associated with Gotham Green Partners, LLC (such entities collectively referred to as "GGP").
+This note was repaid in full in May 2020.
+In May 2020, the Company issued convertible notes for approximately \$5.8 million.

 In March 2020, the Company announced the promotion of Leo Gontmakher, formerly 4Front's COO, to CEO, the promotion of Joshua Rosen, formerly 4Front's CEO, to Executive Chairman, the promotion of Nicolle Dorsey, formerly EVP of Finance, to CFO, and the departure of former CFO Brad Kotansky.
-In addition, the Company further announced the cutting of significant corporate overhead costs, including 40% of corporate headcount and 45% of headcount related to overhead associated with Mission stores.
-Management expects these overhead cost reductions to result in annualized savings of \$7,000 - 8,000 annually.
-Lastly, the Company divested of PHX Interactive LLC for \$6,000 cash.
+In addition, the Company further announced the cutting of significant corporate overhead costs, including 40% of corporate headcount and 45% of headcount related to the management of Mission stores.
+The Company expects these overhead cost reductions to result in annualized savings of \$7,000 - 8,000.

 In exchange for consent of allowing the sale of PHX Interactive LLC, the Company issued to GGP an amendment fee of 1% of outstanding principal and interest, to be paid in the form of an additional note payable with the same terms as the original notes payable issued in November 2018.
-This resulted in an additional \$348 of initial principal payable to GGP.
+This resulted in an additional \$348 of principal payable to GGP.